ismatfarjana/T1A1-WORKBOOK/README.md

 ---
-## Q2: Features of technologies that are essential in terms of the development of the internet ❓:
+## Q2:Define the features of the following technologies that are essential in terms of the development of the internet:
   - packets
   - IP addresses (IPv4 and IPv6)
   - routers and routing
   - domains and DNS

+Explain how each technology has contributed to the development of the internet.❓

 ### ❇ Ans: